 GPS Coordinates: 22º11’23.99” S 29º52’07.03” E

-Maroi African Safaris is based on the Maswiri Maroi Limpopo Conservancy, the most Northern Hunting Concession in South- Africa.
-It sits along the banks of the mighty Limpopo River about 15 km from Beitbridge and 30 km from Musina in the Limpopo province of South Africa.
+Maroi African Hunting Safaris is based on the Maswiri Maroi Limpopo Conservancy, the most Northern Hunting Concession in South Africa.
+It stretches along the banks of the mighty Limpopo River about 15 km from Beitbridge and 30 km from Musina in the Limpopo province of South Africa.

-It is a 6 hour drive from Johannesburg (O.R Tambo International Airport) and a 2 and a half hour drive from Polokwane to experience the ultimate South African Hunting Safaris tours.
+It is only a 6 hour drive from Johannesburg (O.R Tambo International Airport) and a 2 and a half hour drive from Polokwane to experience the ultimate South African Hunting Safaris tours.